Get Schooled

 You can legally be paid less than the federal minimum wage

-The current federal minimum wage is $7.25 per hour - this means, under most circumstances, you must be paid at least $7.25 an hour.
+The current federal minimum wage is $7.25 per hour.
+This means, in most circumstances, you must be paid that hourly wage.
 However, if you are younger than 20 years old, your employer can legally pay you $4.25 per hour for the first 90 days of your employment.
 Be sure to speak with your employer about your pay before starting any job.

 You can work more hours if you enroll in a certified Work Experience and Career Exploration Program